PNR Metro Commuter Line: Metro South Commuter

+On July 2, 2023, regular MSC services were cut short to Alabang, following the closure of the line to Calamba.
+Services were stopped entirely on March 27, 2024.

 Metro North Commuter

-On August 1, 2018, Philippine National Railways reinstated commuter train services to Caloocan station, as preparation for the Tutuban-Malolos railway, the first section of the North–South Commuter Railway line that will end at Clark in Pampanga.
-The line was reopened after the line was repaired due to water intrusion.
+On August 1, 2018, Philippine National Railways reinstated commuter train services to Caloocan station.
+The line was reopened after repairs due to water intrusion.
 According to claims by the Department of Transportation, it will be the most efficient way of travel between Caloocan and Makati.
-Services will continue operating until the completion of the Tutuban-Malolos Railway, after which the line will be mostly dedicated to cargo hauling.
+Services were to continue operating until the completion of the NSCR, after which the line will be mostly dedicated to freight transport.
 Originally running from 10th Avenue to Dela Rosa, it was upgraded into the Caloocan-FTI shuttle service on September 10 (officially called the Sangangdaan-FTI shuttle service).
 On December 3, 2018, it was again extended to Acacia/Governor Pascual station, with plans to extend the service up to Valenzuela railway station, and poised to carry 120,000 passengers daily if completed.

 Trains servicing the Metro North Commuter service from Governor Pascual to FTI and vice versa usually stop at limited stations.
-Since 2019, trains servicing the MNC services now stop at all stations.
+Since 2019, trains servicing the MNC services stopped at all stations.
+A single Hyundai Rotem diesel multiple unit served this route.
+Services are currently suspended to make way for the North–South Commuter Railway (NSCR) construction.

-The trains used in this service are the INKA 8000 class and Hyundai Rotem diesel multiple units.

-Past
+Past services

 Prior to the establishment of the PNR Metro Commuter Line, the Manila Railroad had several local train services in the 1950s and 1960s.
 According to a timetable that was effected on August 16, 1954, local trains on the South Main Line from Manila reached Lucena station in Quezon province.
 In the 1960s, local trains also reached San Fernando, Pampanga on the North Main Line.
 Services on the South Main Line were also added in the province of Laguna, and reached San Pablo and Santa Cruz, Laguna.

 Caloocan–Meycauayan section

 After the intercity section of the North Main Line was closed in the 1980s, then-president Corazon Aquino inaugurated the resumption of commuter rail services to Meycauayan in Bulacan on May 10, 1990.
 It was part of the Metrotren program initiated by then-Department of Transportations and Communications secretary Oscar Orbos to revitalize Metro Manila's public transport infrastructure due to worsening car traffic in the metropolis.
 The line was closed in the midst of the 1997 Asian financial crisis.
 There were plans to revitalize the entire line and extend it to Laoag.

 A section of the line was opened in 2018 from Solis to Governor Pascual.
 This section eventually became the PNR Metro North Commuter.
 The network shall extend again to Valenzuela City once a bridge crossing the Tullahan River has been constructed.
-However, the North–South Commuter Railway will serve as the primary commuter rail service to Bulacan and neighboring Ilocos Norte, with the PNR Metro North Commuter allotted as an alternative to the NSCR.
+However, the NSCR will serve as the primary commuter rail service to Bulacan and neighboring Ilocos Norte, with the PNR Metro North Commuter allotted as an alternative to the NSCR.
+No plans are made yet to build a MNC ground level station.